ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 }
 ```

-> Would match a corresponding AffiliationAndRole claim within the same passport
+Would match a corresponding AffiliationAndRole claim within the same
-> that has any of the following:
+RI Claim Object that has any of the following:

 -   value = "faculty\@uni-heidelberg.de" AND by = "so"